 Continue reading…Life’s Chain of Causation

-Entropy → Fear → Need → Action → Life Meaning → “Happiness” (→ = gives rise to, begets, causes) This chain of causation is offered not as scientific proof but as a pointer — something to test against your own experience.
+Entropy → Fear → Need → Action → Life Meaning → “Happiness” (→ = gives rise to, begets, causes) This chain of causation is offered not as scientific proof but as a pointer, something to test against your own experience.
 As Buddha insisted: take nothing on faith.
 Verify it yourself, or discard it.
-Two […]
+Two Separate […]

-∞ Who are you? ∞ Before you answer, consider the influences engulfing your entire life—facts and traditions, politics and religion — all the ins and outs of civilization.
-Deeper down come the personal needs and fears, desires and worries, friends and enemies, loves and hates… everything that is possible to name and remember!
-All these […]
+∞ Who are you? ∞ Before you answer, consider the influences engulfing your entire life—facts and traditions, politics and religion—all the ins and outs of civilization.
+Deeper down come the personal needs and fears, desires and worries, friends and enemies, loves and hates… everything that is possible to name and remember.
+All these elements make […]

 Continue reading…The Tradeoff